Installing the Braze SDK will provide you with the ability to collect analytics and engage users with push messages and native in-app messages.

 In order to use the Braze Unity plugin with Prime31 plugins, edit your project’s

-AndroidManifest.xml to use the Prime31 compatible Activity classes and GCM receiver.
+AndroidManifest.xml to use the Prime31 compatible Activity classes.
 Change all references of

 Disabling Native In-App Message Display